 Please note the village operator may arrange security patrols at random times throughout the night.
 8.2 Does the village have an emergency help system?
-If yes or optional: the emergency help system details are: ✓ Yes - all residents ☐ Optional ☐ No Tunstall Health - This system involves a personal alarm and 24 hour monitoring service.
-You do not need to be next to your phone or the base alarm unit.
+If yes or optional: the emergency help evotes dotails area Yes - all residents Optional No Tunstall Health - This system involves a personal alarm and 24 hour monitoring service. system details are: You do not need to be next to your phone or the base alarm unit.
 The alarm has a powerful speaker and microphone which allows a two-way voice function.
 Fees associated with the emergency help system form part of the General Services Charge and/or maintenance reserve fund contributions.
 If the emergency help system operates through the telephone system, you must at all times have an operative telephone line and handset in your unit to connect to the emergency call system and the telephone connection is your responsibility. the emergency help system is monitored between: The system is monitored 24 hours a day 7 days a week 365 days of the year.
-8.3 Does the village have equipment that provides for the safety or medical emergency of residents? ☐ Yes ☒ No COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contribution - entry costs to live in the village An ingoing contribution is the amount a prospective resident must pay under a residence contract
+8.3 Does the village have equipment that provides for the safety or medical emergency of residents? □ Yes ⊠ No COSTS AND FINANCIAL MANAGEMENT Part 9 - Ingoing contrib ution - entry costs to live in the village the amount a prospective resident must pay under a residence contract in the retirement village.
+The ingoing contribution is also referred to as